rocky-linux/documentation/docs/guides/editors/nvchad.md

 ### Installation from EPEL

-Before moving on to the installation of NvChad we need to make sure that we have an installation of Neovim available, in case it is not already installed you can install it from the EPEL Repository, even if the version provided does not meet the minimum requirements.
+Before moving on to the installation of NvChad we need to make sure that we have an installation of Neovim available.
+If it is not already installed you can install it from the EPEL Repository, even if the version provided does not meet the minimum requirements.

-To install the Neovim release provided by EPEL, we install if you have not already done so the repository.
+To install the Neovim release provided by EPEL, we need the repository installed:

 ```bash
 dnf install epel-release